patrickCNMartin/Kuresi/README.md

 **Competitive fitness of Cancer clones**

-Kuresi is an R package for analyzing competitive fitness between cancer clones in spatial transcriptomics data.
+Kuresi is an R package for analyzing competitive fitness between cancer clones in single cell and spatial transcriptomics data.
 It provides tools to compute and visualize competition scores based on differential gene expression patterns.

 ## Overview